 My due date is coming up in a couple of days!
 I’m usually late, so I figure I’ve got at least a week left.
 I have lots of loose ends that I’d like to tie up before the baby comes, so unlike most women who are 9 months pregnant, I’m in no rush to have this baby.
 I just started using Instagram a couple weeks ago, so I’ll probably post some pictures when he or she (we’re waiting to find out the gender) is born.
 Feel free to follow me if you’re on Instagram.

 During March, we put $2,876 toward our student loans!
 Our beginning of the month payment went toward our student loans like normal.
 The end of the month payment (and all of our payments in the coming months) went toward the 0% APR balance transfer that we’re using to save money on interest.
-We also got a deposit from SmarterBucks, which is a cash back program where the money goes directly to your student loans.

 Our total net income for March was $4,410.
 Since we live on last month’s income, this is income that we haven’t touched yet.
 We will budget and spend it in April.